Title and statement of responsibility area

 Immediate source of acquisition

 Materials were acquired in several accruals since 2011, donated by W. Peter Ward.
 Copies of published book reviews were added by Dr. Ward in April 2013.
 Chinese head tax project and additional birth weight project materials, including the code book for the Utrecht birth weight database, were added in 2014 and 2015.
-Further accruals are expected.
+Materials from his personal hygiene book project were added in 2022.

 Arrangement